pvtl/docker-dev/README.md

 * __http://sitehq.php5.{APACHE_HOSTNAME}__
     * Will map to `~/Sites/sitehq` and use PHP5

+---

 ## Prerequisites ⚠️

 * Your machine must be MacOS, Windows 10 _Pro_ or Linux
 * Your CPU must support virtualisation (Intel VT-x or AMD-V)
-* You must have [Docker Compose installed](https://docs.docker.com/compose/install/) and Docker running
+* You must have [Docker Compose installed](https://docs.docker.com/compose/install/) and Docker installed & running

+---

 ## Installation 🚀